 Bad backlinks come from poor quality sources.
 Most of the time they won’t pass the eye test; they’ll either have a suspiciously long or nonsensical URL, or when visited they’ll look obviously spammy.
 They might have low-quality content, or multiple spam links embedded within posts.

-Other warning signs are multiple inbound links potentially from link-farms and non-English-speaking primary sources of traffic.
-These types of links will actually have a negative effect on your backlink profile.
+Other warning signs are multiple inbound links potentially from link-farms – these types of links will actually have a negative effect on your backlink profile.

 Now, let’s be clear, Google has come a long way over the years and can assess which links to trust without further guidance from webmasters.
 However, if you have concerns about your site’s performance in search or feel a manual action coming your way then you can choose to disavow any spammy links.